TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Analysis

 \paragraph{Generalizing to Qualitative Constraints and New Domains} We further consider the practical utility of \modelnamespace to handle novel scenarios without extensive retraining or specialized adaptation.
-We evaluate \modelname's adaptability to novel constraint types and previously unseen domains through two challenging generalization tasks, with results presented in Table~\ref{tab:generalization}.
-First, we introduce a causal knowledge task incorporating qualitative constraints that require reasoning about directional relationships rather than precise numerical quantity.
-With just a single in-context example demonstrating the handling of such qualitative constraints, \modelnamespace achieves strong performance over baselines, demonstrating effective transfer learning capabilities.
+We evaluate \modelname's adaptability to novel constraint types and previously unseen domains through two generalization tasks, with results presented in Table~\ref{tab:generalization}.
+First, we introduce a causal discovery task incorporating qualitative constraints that require reasoning about directional relationships rather than precise numerical quantity.
+With just a single additional in-context example added to demonstrate the handling of such qualitative constraints, \modelnamespace achieves strong performance over baselines, demonstrating effective transfer learning capabilities.
 Secondly, we test adaptation to stock future volatility prediction task featuring unseen domain and instruction from the in-context samples. \modelnamespace requires no explicit in-context examples for this task; instead, the task decomposer successfully generalizes by using its knowledge of toolkit functionalities to autonomously construct valid solution paths.
-These results demonstrate \modelname's robust generalization capabilities across both constraint types and application domains.
+These results demonstrate \modelname's generalization capabilities across both new constraint and application domains.